 How do I make my mom happy?

-You can make your mom happy by being your best self she can be proud of.
+You can make your mom happy by being the best version of yourself she can be proud of.
 You may have different opinions, interests, and values from her.
 But if you can prove to her that you can be a better person with principles and manners, your mom will be the happiest person on earth.